 TEXAS VACATION

 I worked with Lawrence Everett in Alaska for over 25 years.
 We were not only co-workers, but good friends.
-Sadly, he passed away of a sudden heart attack soon after retiring in 2014.
+Sadly, he passed away from a sudden heart attack soon after retiring in 2014.

 I’d like to share a story that Lawrence told us guys one day at lunch.
-This was after he returned home from a Texas vacation.
+This was after he returned home from a vacation in Texas.
 You’ll have to read between the lines to catch Lawrence’s dry sense of humor.

+TEXAS VACATION